babel/minify/.github/ISSUE_TEMPLATE.md

 For a bug:

-1. A minimal code to reproduce the bug
+1. Minimal code to reproduce the bug
 2. Stack Trace if there is an Error thrown during minification
 3. Configuration - babili configuration or babelrc
 4. Whether you used it with other presets/plugins - like es2015 or env